a-karma/Bogor_Workshop/DAY_2/Session2.md

 - PL = PLatform technology
 - LB = LiBrary identifier.

 Recording this information in our bams is crucial because it will allow us to identify and mitigate batch effects.
-Imagine a scenario in which each sample has been sequenced twice on two different flow cells.
-During the library preparation for the second run, two labels have been swapped but we have discovered the errror only after the sequencing data has been processed. do we need to throw away all our work and start again from scratch?
+Imagine a scenario in which each sample has been sequenced twice on two different sequencing runs.
+During the library preparation for the second run, two indices have been swapped but we have discovered the error only after the sequencing data has been processed. do we need to throw away all our work and start again from scratch?
 Absolutely not!
 We can easily extract the wrongly assigned reads using the read group info and save a lot of computing time.

 Let's now see how to extract the required read group info from a fastq header:
 ```sh